 The Tom Ford Plastic Innovation Prize is structured into two rounds occurring over approximately two years, followed by approximately three years of support and accelerator services for competition winners and other high-performing teams.

 The first round of the competition involves an initial submission where teams will be required to complete a detailed Submission Template outlining their innovation and describing how it aligns with the competition criteria.

 Up to 10 competitors will be selected as finalists and share in a milestone prize award of $200,000 to encourage the development of their technologies.

 Finalists will participate in the final round of the competition by providing samples of their materials for third-party lab testing.
 Prize winners will be selected based on a review of these results plus supporting materials.
 Three prize winners will share in a prize pool of $1 Million in investment capital and then move into the Accelerator phase of the competition.

 Interested applicants should review the Competition Guidelines linked below for detailed information about the prize process, timeline, and criteria, before beginning their submission.

 Click on the ‘Submit’ button on this page or use the ‘Login’ drop-down on the top right to start your submission.
 All initial competition submissions must be received by October 24, 2021, as outlined in the Timeline section below.

 Interested in submitting to the prize?
 Just want to learn more?
-Join us for an informational webinar on Wednesday, June 9th at 8:00 AM PT, 3:00 PM GMT.
+Join us for an informational webinar on Tuesday, July 13th at 8:00 AM GMT, 5:00 PM AEST.
 Click here to register.
 Can’t make it?
 No worries.
-The session will be recorded, and we’ll have a second webinar on Tuesday, July 13th.
+You can view a recording of our first webinar here.

 The judging criteria for the prize are designed to be holistic and comprehensive such that the competition rewards the solutions best positioned to succeed in the marketplace while also mitigating the crisis of thin-film plastic.